-- Net new jobs are lower under the Super-Inclusionary Program because residential construction is incentivized compared to commercial. - Buildout under either current zoning or the Super-Inclusionary Program would cause a net increase in the number of jobs in Cambridge.
+- Both current zoning and a Super-Inclusionary Policy would result in net new jobs. - Net new jobs are lower under the Super-Inclusionary Program because residential construction is incentivized compared to commercial.

-Existing employment: approximately 116,000 jobs
+Existing employment: approximately 124,000 jobs

 Job Type